azdavis/azdavis.net/posts/en/rjsonnet.md

 We also check the types of expressions, to some degree.
 We carry out a limited form of type inference; we do not infer constraints on function parameters as is done in a [Damas-Hindley-Milner type system][hm] like Haskell's or [Standard ML][millet]'s.
 Instead, function parameters are assumed to be of any type, but can be "annotated" with type assertions at the beginning of the function.

 To check the types of expressions, we need to know the types of imported files.
 This means there is a dependency order between the files, and we must do static analysis of "leaf" files first before later files.
-This is unlike the previous stages, in which each file could be analyzed completely independently. which could all be done independently of other files.
+This is unlike the previous stages, in which each file could be analyzed (almost) completely independently.

 ## Performance

 In addition to tolerating error states, a language server should be performant.
 It should quickly respond to user edits and still provide useful, up-to-date information, while using low CPU and memory.

+[Performance is a feature][nelhage-perf].
 The goal of high performance drove many key design decisions in the implementation.

 ### Interning

 For important types whose values may be repeated multiple times during program analysis, we use a technique called "interning", where we store the unique values a constant number of times instead of re-allocating for each instance.

-For instance, strings.
-Even if the same string occurs many times in the program text, we don't repeatedly allocate that same string each time.
-Instead we store that string in the string arena and hand out cheap indices into the arena (just an integer index).
+For instance, even if the same string occurs many times in the program text, we don't repeatedly allocate that same string each time.
+Instead we store that string in the string arena and hand out cheap integer-sized indices into the arena.

-We also intern static types.
+We also intern the values that represent the static types we encountered in the program.
 If multiple parts of the program are both inferred to have the same type, there will a shared allocation for the value representing that type.

 ### Parallelism

-We noted before that the early stages of analysis on a file are totally independent.
+We noted before that the early stages of analysis on a given file are independent from other files.
 This includes lexing, parsing, and desugaring.

-But this is not quite true.
+This was a bit of a fib.
+It's true for lexing and parsing, but not for desugaring.

 When we desugar, we carry out string interning.
 This requires us to mutate the string arena to add new strings as we encounter them.
 This is problematic, since now there are data dependencies between the analyses of different files.

 Once way we could resolve this is by desugaring files in parallel, but having a single shared mutable string arena across the parallelized desugarings.
 This means we always have a single unified view of what the interned strings are.